 The Congressional Art Competition is a great way for high school students across the Sixth Congressional District to show off their creativity and rich artistic talent to Americans visiting the U.S. Capitol.
 This competition engages citizens stretching from Front Royal to Roanoke and from Lynchburg to the highlands of Monterey.

-2016 Winner: Congratulations to Jamie Swartz of Lynchburg for her winning painting, Anthurium Light.
+Congratulations to Katy Simmons of Augusta County for her winning painting, Katy's Ride

 Competition Rules & Guidelines

-Artwork entered in the contest may be up to 26 inches by 26 inches and may be up to 4 inches in depth (please note the size change).
+Artwork entered in the contest may no larger than 26 inches by 26 inches and may be up to 4 inches in depth (please note the size change) when framed.
 The artwork cannot weigh more than 15 lbs.
 If your artwork is selected as the winning piece, it must adhere to the size guidelines.
 The artwork may be:

 • Paintings - including oil, acrylics, and watercolor